react-static/react-static/docs/api.md

 Creates a new react-static project.

 - Prompts for a project name/location
-- Prompts to select one of the templates located in this repository's `examples/` directory, or you may select `custom` and enter in a git reposity to use in the form of `owner/repo`.
+- Prompts to select one of the templates located in this repository's `examples/` directory, or you may select `custom` and enter in a git repository to use in the form of `owner/repo`.
 - Optionally, you may pass in command line arguments to specify the project name and/or template up front.

 - Arguments: